 The Molecular Tree Physiology Lab is a 1,500-ft2 laboratory on the Purdue University campus.
 The lab is equipped with all the equipment needed to undertake molecular biology research.

-The Plant Tissue Culture and Genomics Lab is comprised of two research groups studying plant tissue culture, genomic and gene expression analysis, and clonal propagation of fine hardwood tree species.
+The Genomics Lab research includes studying genomic and gene expression analysis along with clonal propagation of fine hardwood tree species.

 In addition to the greenhouse space, a 1,500 square foot molecular genetics seed quality field lab is available at the Wright Center and the building includes a classroom and conference room.
 This facility is located at the Martell Experimental Forest 8 miles west of the Purdue campus.